“SUMMER OF lOVE”

 “Not Monday, We have a special engagement with the new interns.
 My schedule is overwhelming this week.
 I’ll call you when I have time to breathe.”

-“You know that was just a couple of dates Dennis?
+“You know that was just two dates Dennis?
 Besides, he left us, hired by a firm in San Francisco.”

 “Oh.
 Sorry, I brought it up, yikes!